Gair dance: Variations of Gair Dance

+An important festival of the region with special celebration .the Tribal, colorful attired carrying sticks, performing the Gair dance.

 It is also known as Gair Ghalna, Gair Gamna, Gair khelna and Gair Nachna.

 Some of the variations of Gair dance are the Dandi Gair found in the Marwar region and Geendad found in the Shekhawati region of Rajasthan.

 Costumes

 Generally, the men wear long, pleated tunic that open out into full length skirts but variations are in costumes according to local areas.
 The Bhil folk perform this dance by wearing colourful dresses and carrying swords, arrows and sticks.